CallMeBryze/FNF-Feather-Engine/assets/README.md

 You are able to load assets outside of the currently loaded library, however I do not recommend doing so.

 Please keep in mind that in most cases, it's best to put your assets in Default and create them in the state before activity occurs.
+Using as little memory as possible is pretty important, since you'd want as many people to be able to play your mod.
+And there are a lot of people with low-end devices, and for longer now too due to the memory crisis going on (at least as of writing).

 ### Default
 Smaller assets that don't influence load times should go here.
 These assets may be cached, but will be dropped from the cache when not in use.